AI Screenr

 How long does it take to set up AI Screenr?

-Under a minute with one-click AI-generated job configuration — paste a job description and the AI produces the full setup (skills, knockouts, rubric weights, up to 5 structured question blueprints).
+Under a minute with one-click AI-generated job setup — paste a job description and the AI produces the full configuration (skills, disqualification rules, scoring weights, and up to 5 structured question templates).
 If you prefer manual setup, expect about 5 minutes.
 Everything is editable after launch.

 What does a candidate see in an AI Screenr interview?

-Candidates click the interview link on any device, accept consent, run a 10-second mic check, and start a real voice conversation with the AI.
+Candidates click the interview link on any device, accept consent, run a 10-second microphone check, and start a real voice conversation with the AI.
 No app install, no account creation, no calendar slot.
-The AI greets them, explains the flow, asks questions, and adapts follow-ups based on each answer.
-Total time is typically 15–25 minutes (configurable 5–60 per role).
+The AI greets them, explains the process, asks questions, and adapts follow-up questions based on each answer.
+Total time is typically 15 to 25 minutes (configurable from 5 to 60 per role).

 How quickly do I get scores after an interview?

 Under 2 minutes from candidate completion to scored report in your dashboard.
-The AI transcribes the audio, scores 8 default rubric dimensions (plus a 9th language-proficiency dimension for non-English interviews), attaches transcript evidence to every score, and produces a 4-point hiring recommendation.
+The AI transcribes the audio, scores 8 default dimensions (plus a 9th language dimension for non-English interviews), attaches transcript evidence to every score, and produces a 4-point hiring recommendation.

 Yes.
 Edit any question, follow-up, or scoring weight at any time.
-Already-completed interviews keep their original scores — the rubric version is saved with each report, so you see clean version history instead of a silent recomputation.
+Interviews already completed keep their original scores — the version of the criteria is saved with each report, so you see clean version history instead of silent recalculation.

 How do I share AI Screenr reports with hiring managers?